-The topic of choosing vaginal birth vs c-section becomes more and more frequent, as more women are choosing to have an elective c-section.
+The topic of vaginal birth vs c-section birth is more and more frequent as c-sections are increasing dramatically in the US.

 If you look at c-section and vaginal birth statistics, you’ll see that c-sections are performed in over 30% of births.
 This statistic includes both medically necessary and elective c-sections.